rachitnigam/rachitnigam.com/content/post/transpiler.md

 ## Lie #1: Transpilers Don't have Frontends

-Let's look at a simple Python to C transpiler.
-It takes python code that looks like this:
+Let's look at a simple Python to C transpiler.{% footnote() %} Both [Nuitka](https://github.com/Nuitka/Nuitka) and [Mojo](https://docs.modular.com/mojo/) both actually target this exact problem but sanely call themselves compilers.{% end %} It takes python code that looks like this:
 ```py
 def fact(n):
     x = 1